carbon-language/carbon-lang/proposals/p0175_decision.md

 The core team agrees with the mapping of the proposed interoperability goals to the overall Carbon goals as rationale.

-Embedding of Carbon in C++ code is inspired by experience with CUDA, where users provided feedback that CUDA was preferred over alternatives such as OpenCL due to the ability to embed it in the same source file as C++.
+Embedding of C++ bridge code inside Carbon code is inspired in part by experience with CUDA and SYCL, where users provided feedback that these were preferred over alternatives such as OpenCL due to the ability to embed bridge code and device kernels in the same source file as host C++ code.
 It also matches the approach of bridging between C++ and C where bridge code is often embedded as `extern "C"` within C++ source files.